Armed robbers beg Priest for forgiveness while robbing him

 He said that the robbers broke into his bedroom having scaled the perimeter fence to the Parish House and the window to the Priest’s parlour.

-According to him, they made away with proceeds of thanksgiving by four families, offertory, phones, selected footwear, sound system, and some drinks, amongst others.
+According to him, they made away with proceeds of thanksgiving by four families, offertory, phones, selected footwears, sound system and some drinks, amongst others.

 “I have forgiven them and I ask others to also pray for them.
 They are young people.
-There was one of them speaking impeccable English.
+There is one of them that was speaking impeccable English.

 “Let them make a complete u-turn and put to good use the talent that they have,” the priest said